Extrememist/dogecoin-python/doc/_sources/usage.txt

  Usage
 =================

-See also the `main dogecoin documentation`_ for details and background on setting up and using dogecoind remotely.
+See also the `main bitbean documentation`_ for details and background on setting up and using bitbeand remotely.

-Setting up dogecoin for remote control
+Setting up bitbean for remote control
 -------------------------------------

-If you run Dogecoin with the ``-server`` argument, or if you run ``dogecoind``, it can be controlled either by sending it HTTP-JSON-RPC commands.
+If you run bitbean with the ``-server`` argument, or if you run ``bitbeand``, it can be controlled either by sending it HTTP-JSON-RPC commands.

-However, beginning with Dogecoin 0.3.3 you must create a ``dogecoin.conf`` file in the Dogecoin data directory (default ``$HOME/.dogeconf``) and set an RPC password:
+However, beginning with bitbean 0.3.3 you must create a ``bitbean.conf`` file in the bitbean data directory (default ``$HOME/.dogeconf``) and set an RPC password:

 ::